Original Medicare vs. Medicare Advantage – What’s the Difference?

 Most Medicare Advantage plans provide prescription drug coverage with predetermined, fixed drug copays based on tiers.

-Medicare Advantage plans are known for their money-saving extra benefits, including OTC allowances, vision, hearing and dental coverage as well as others that differ by plan (health club memberships, chiropractic care, etc.).
+Medicare Advantage plans are known for their money-saving extra benefits, including OTC allowances, vision, hearing and dental coverage as well as others that differ by plan (health club memberships, etc.).

 • Medicare Advantage plans come with an annual maximum out-of-pocket limit.